antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/readme.md

 ## License

-This library licenced under the MIT license.
+This library licensed under the MIT license.

 Feel free to contribute!